keptn/tutorials/site/tutorials/snippets/09/install/download-keptnCLI.md

 There are multiple options how to get the Keptn CLI on your machine.

-- Easiest option (works Linux, Mac OS, Windows with Bash, WSL2):
+- Easiest option (works on Linux, Mac OS, Windows with Bash and WSL2):

     <!-- command -->
     ```